reeteshk/Applying-Filter-Data-Structure/README.md

 # Applying-Filter-Data-Structure
-Generally on various websites how excatly on backend the filter functionality works
+Generally on various websites how exactly on backend the filter functionality works